Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

-The scientists also discored that linoleic acid and y-oryzanol were the components which induced the formation of new hair follicles.
-They also found that the rice bran extract also caused a large portion of the overall total hair follicles to transition to the anagen (growth) stage.
+The scientists also discovered that linoleic acid and y-oryzanol were the components that induced the formation of new hair follicles.
+They also found that the rice bran extract also caused many overall total hair follicles to transition to the anagen (growth) stage.

-The hair growth potential of the rice bran extract, in this study, was compared as being similar to 3% minoxidil.
-Based on all their findings, the researchers concluded that rice bran extract (RB-SCE) is a viable agent in the treatment of hair loss.
+The hair growth potential of the rice bran extract in this study showed similarities to 3% minoxidil.
+Based on all their findings, the researchers concluded that rice bran extract (RB-SCE) is a viable agent in treating hair loss.

 The subjects in the experimental group received topical dermal applications of 0.55 RB-SCE (8ml/d) for 16 weeks.
 The control subjects received topical dermal applications of a placebo.

 The researchers measured and compared various dimensions in both groups: